 1927 E McGraw St., Seattle, WA 98112

 GM Studio provides comprehensive architectural and interior design services and has implemented its distinct aesthetic on a number of Seattle restaurants and residences.
 The studio holds LEED certification, along with architectural licenses in Washington and Hawaii.
-Principals Laura Gardner and Hiroshi Matsubara received their Master of Architecture from UCLA and bring more than 20 years of experience to the firm’s projects.
+At the firm’s helm: Laura Gardner and Hiroshi Matsubara, two experienced professionals who received their Masters of Architecture from UCLA and bring more than over two decades of experience to the firm’s projects.
 GM Studio takes pride in its ability to execute a design that reflects the richness of simplicity and the spirit of place.
-Though their presence is still growing, their well-crafted and unique approach to space has allowed the firm to establish a reputation for itself as among Seattle’s creative crew of designers bringing versatility, out of the box thinking, and elegance to Seattle.
+The firm’s unique approach to space has allowed the firm to establish a reputation for itself as among Seattle’s highly creative crew of designers bringing versatility, out of the box thinking, and elegance to Seattle.
 Each of the firm’s projects are overseen by at least one of its principals and, given that the firm holds a LEED certification, the projects often feature green and sustainable elements.

 Matsu, a tasteful, modern expression of traditional Japanese cuisine, has been designed to reflect the contemporary ingenuity of its culinary offerings.
 Using a narrow length to their advantage, GM Studio designed a gorgeous bar seating area, sectioned off from the main area by a wood-framed divide.
 Can lighting, an arched, exposed wood-beamed ceiling, handsome yet simple wood exterior materials, and classic, low benched table seats provide a truly distinct, authentic final product.
 Momiji Restaurant is another stunning example of GM Studio’s distinctly rustic meets contemporary design aesthetic.
 The firm employed their creative use of textured wood paneling with Momiji, while boldly pairing different textures and finishes to create the warm, glowing interior.
 Other highlights include a handsome overhang aside a classic Japanese garden.